 Also new to this release is the ability to use the app in portrait mode.
 Head to advanced mode to explore all of the ways you can customize your stream.

 With this update, we are also bringing our multistreaming feature to the mobile app.
-Prime users can simply toggle multistream when they go live and broadcast to Twitch, Facebook, and YouTube simultaneously.
+Ultra users can simply toggle multistream when they go live and broadcast to Twitch, Facebook, and YouTube simultaneously.
 Grow your audience and reach as many viewers as possible with Streamlabs multistream.

 The entire app has been given a fresh coat of paint!
-Some settings have been consolidated to make it less confusing, the app now features light mode and prime mode, and the editor has a new look to make it more straightforward to adjust and add your widgets.
+Some settings have been consolidated to make it less confusing, the app now features light mode and Ultra mode, and the editor has a new look to make it more straightforward to adjust and add your widgets.

 Want to trigger alerts when someone donates but not when someone follows you?
 With this update, we’ve brought the ability to select which events trigger your alerts.
 Just head to settings to manually select your preferences.
 No need to go to the web dashboard!